sarah2244-4/science-revision-quiz/README.md

 ### New User Stories

-A first time user of the site wants to be able to:
+As a first time user of the site I want to be able to:
-- Know what the quiz is about
+- View information so I know what the quiz is about
+- View instructions so I know how to play
-- Easily and intuitively navigate the game
+- Easily and intuitively navigate the game without using the browser buttons
-- See when they get an answer correct or incorrect
+- Know when I get an answer correct or incorrect
-- Find out the correct answer if they get an answer incorrect
+- Find out the correct answer if I get an answer incorrect to learn
-- Find out their overall score
+- Find out my overall score to see how well I did
-- See what question they are on
+- See what question I am on to track my progress

 ### Existing User Stories

-An existing user wants to be able to:
+As an existing user I want to be able to:
-- See if they have improved by comparing their score to previous tries
+- See if I have improved by comparing my score to previous tries
-- Answer different questions each time they have a go
+- Answer different questions each time I play so I have a wide range of revision
+- Know when I get an answer correct or incorrect
+- Find out the correct answer if I get an answer incorrect to learn
-- Spend different amounts of time answering the quiz as revision
+- Spend different amounts of time answering the quiz depending how long I have to revise

 ## Design